Vietnam.vn - Nền tảng quảng bá Việt Nam

 Need to review teaching and assessment methods

-Dear Professor, it is known that the Institute for Advanced Study in Mathematics has just conducted a survey and evaluation of mathematics in the 2018 general education program.
+Dear Professor, it is known that the Institute for Advanced Study in Mathematics has just conducted a survey and evaluation of the mathematics subject in the 2018 general education program.
 Could you share some evaluations of the mathematics program that Vietnamese high school students are currently studying?

-At the request of the Ministry of Education and Training, the Institute for Advanced Study in Mathematics has established a research team to compare the math program of high school students in Vietnam with that of other countries.
+At the request of the Ministry of Education and Training , the Institute for Advanced Study in Mathematics has established a research team to compare the math program of high school students in Vietnam with that of other countries.

 This is a comprehensive comparative study of the content, duration, teaching and learning methods of mathematics, along with the forms of testing and assessment.
-The research team was established in October 2024, completed and put into operation, and has had some initial results, including collecting the framework program of a typical country for comparative research and starting to create a questionnaire.
+The research team was established in October 2024, completed and put into work, and has had some initial results, including collecting the framework program of a typical country for comparative research and starting to create a questionnaire.

 This is a long-term research project, but the research team plans to release some initial conclusions early this summer.